 To allow students to download course content to view offline, select the Allow students to download course content and view offline checkbox .

-To require that copyright and license information be provided for files before they are published, select the Copyright and license information must be provided for files before they are published checkbox .
+You can require that copyright and license information be provided for files before they are published .